 What is the average group size?

 The average group size is 4 people.
-Maximum group size for mixed groups is 7 people and for single groups, 8 people.
+Maximum group size per guide for combined groups is 7 people and for single groups, 9 people.
 We do our best to ensure compatibility between different groups with regards fitness and experience.
-We allocate two guides for single group bookings more than 8 people.
+We allocate two guides for single group bookings more than 9 people.
 Private hikes (no one else joins your group) are available on request and involve an additional cost.
 Please enquire for details.

 What’s with the weather?

-You don’t need Gore-tex boots, trekking poles or fancy hydration gadgets to hike up Table Mountain.
-The kit list below includes the bare essentials:
+You don’t need fancy hiking boots, trekking poles or hydration gadgets.
+The kit list below includes the essentials:

 - Water (at least 1,5 liters)